 It’s no secret - advanced age brings with it health issues.
 And although we pay more attention to body health than oral health, age has a dramatic effect on the mouth and teeth.
 The problem is that many seniors tend to react to oral health problems instead of being proactive.
 The fact is, there is much that can go wrong inside the mouth, and when unattended, things can get out of hand quickly.
-The best approach is the one the dentist told us on our first visit – prevention.
+The best approach is the one the dentist in Vaughan told us on our first visit – prevention.

 Enamel wears down over the years